ChibaniMohamed/Polaris/README.md

 - **face_recognition** by Adam Geitgey

 ## How to use 🔨
-- First of all we have to install all the required libraries .
+- First of all, we have to install all the required libraries .

 - **PyQt5** :